Hsayed1/Campus-Connect/README.md

 # CS157a-Project
-Our goal was to create a social media platform similar to that of instagram which is designed specifically for college students to connect with one another.
+Our goal was to create a social media platform  which is designed specifically for college students to connect with one another.
 The application is called CampusConnect.
-Similar to Twitter and other social media platforms, you’ll be able to follow other users and if they follow you back you will be considered friends.
+You’ll be able to follow other users and if they follow you back you will be considered friends.
 The overall application functionality of our platform is straightforward, users see posts from accounts they follow, and interacting with other posts via likes and comments simply acts as a count in the database.

 # Steps to Run
 1. Clone the respository into IDE of your choice